splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

     :description: Learn how to set up a Browser test in Splunk Synthetic Monitoring.

 A Browser test lets you monitor the user experience for a single page or a multi-step user flow by running a synthetic test of the URLs you provide.
 Use this type of test to monitor conversion paths or any path that requires multiple steps or runs JavaScript.
+For an example, see :ref:`browser-test-scenario`.

 For each page checked in a Browser test, Splunk Synthetic Monitoring captures an HTTP Archive (HAR) file, represented in a waterfall chart, which illustrates the performance of specific resources within the page.
 Browser tests also capture a set of 40+ metrics.
 See :ref:`waterfall-chart` and :ref:`browser-metrics` to learn more.